 A UMDF driver interacts with the following system-supplied components:

 Driver host process

-The reflector is a Microsoft Windows Driver Model (WDM) kernel-mode driver that permits an application and a driver host process (and user-mode device stacks) to communicate.
+The reflector is a kernel-mode driver that permits an application and a driver host process (and user-mode device stacks) to communicate.
 The reflector creates a separate device object for each device instance and handles Plug and Play (PnP) and power I/O requests associated with each device instance.
 All communication between the application and the driver host process happens through the reflector.
 For more information, see Architecture of UMDF.

-A device stack cannot be split across processes.
 All function and filter drivers for a given device must run in the same driver host process, but multiple host processes can be running concurrently.